jyotsna-penumaka/2020-sensor-miniproject/Report.md

 ## Task 4
 #### 1) How is this simulation reflective of the real world?
+As stated before, the simulation follows the Erlang distribution used in queueing systems and alike.
+The simulation also takes into account that sensors, at times, fail to correctly collect information from their surroundings.

 #### 2) How is this simulation deficient?
 What factors does it fail to account for?
 The simulation is deficient because it does not account for the time of the day and the change in temperature from opening or closing of the doors in the room.
+In other words, the simulation can have more realistic features to it.

 #### 3) How is the difficulty of initially using this Python websockets library as compared to a compiled language e.g. C++ websockets
-Python websockets library was convenient to use since the functions were well documented and easy to find.
+Python websockets library was convenient to use since the functions were well documented and easy to find compared to C++ websockets.

 #### 4) Would it be better to have the server poll the sensors, or the sensors reach out to the server when they have data?
-It is better for the server to poll the sensor.
+It is better for the server to poll the sensor to keep complicated situations to occur especially as the number of sensors increase.